+919870263903

 secmeds@secmeds.health

-Cervical cancer affects thousands of women—especially those between 25 to 49 years.
-But anyone with a cervix can be at risk.
-That’s why awareness is essential.
+Cervical cancer affects thousands of women, most often between the ages of 25 and 49.
+But anyone with a cervix can be at risk, which is why awareness, regular screening, and timely medical attention are essential.

 Recognise the Early Signs